3rdparty/eventuals/README.md

 # Eventuals

-A C++ library for composing asynchronous ***continuations*** without locking or requiring dynamic heap allocations.
+A C++ library for writing asynchronous computations out of ***continuations***.

+Unlike many other approaches to asynchronous code, eventuals doesn't require locking or dynamic heap allocations by default.

-**Callbacks** are the most common approach to *continue* an asynchronous computation, but they are hard to compose, don't (often) support cancellation, and are generally tricky to reason about.
+**Callbacks**, one of the most common approaches to asynchronous programming, are hard to compose, don't (often) support cancellation, and are generally tricky to reason about.

-**Futures/Promises** are an approach that does support composition and cancellation, but many implementations have poor performance due to locking overhead and dynamic heap allocations, and because the evaluation model of most futures/promises libraries is **eager** an expression isn't referentially transparent.
+**Futures/Promises** are an approach that does support composition and cancellation, but many implementations have poor performance due to locking overhead and dynamic heap allocations.
+Furthermore, because the evaluation model of most futures/promises libraries is **eager** referential transparency is lost.

 **Eventuals** are an approach that, much like futures/promises, support composition and cancellation, however, are **lazy**.
 That is, an eventual has to be explicitly *started*.

 Another key difference from futures/promises is that an eventual's continuation is **not** type-erased and can be directly used, saved, etc by the programmer.
 This allows the compiler to perform significant optimizations that are difficult to do with other lazy approaches that perform type-erasure.
 The tradeoff is that more code needs to be written in headers, which may lead to longer compile times.
-You can, however, mitgate long compile times by using a type-erasing `Task` type (more on this later).
+You can, however, mitgate long compile times by using a type-erasing `Task` like type (more on this later).

-The library provides numerous abstractions that simplify asynchronous continuations, e.g., a `Stream` for performing asynchronous streaming.
+The library provides numerous abstractions that simplify asynchronous computations, e.g., a `Stream` for performing asynchronous streaming.
 Each of these abstractions follow a "builder" pattern for constructing them, see [Usage](#usage) below for more details.

 This library was inspired from experience building and using the [libprocess](https://github.com/3rdparty/libprocess) library to power [Apache Mesos](https://github.com/apache/mesos), which itself has been used at massive scale (production clusters of > 80k hosts).